Share this article:

 The approach to the Col de l'Izoard begins in Guillestre.
 The road climbs gently between impressive rock faces.
 After 15 kilometres, we turn left and the real climb begins.
 We pass charming villages and fill up with water for the final, steep section.
 The hairpin bends and gradients of over 10% make it tough going, but the views along the way are magnificent.
 At the top, there is a small restaurant with a souvenir shop.
 Unfortunately, we couldn't buy a Coke because we didn't have any cash, but thanks to a friendly lady, we were able to fill our water bottles anyway.

-The descent to Briançon is spectacular, with lots of bends and beautiful views.
-This is followed by another 20 km of gentle climbing to our campsite in Vallouise.
-Around six o'clock, we drive onto the site, tired but satisfied.
+The descent to Briançon is spectacular, with many turns and beautiful views.
+This is followed by another 20 km of slightly uphill to Our campsite at Vallouise.
+Around six o'clock we drive onto the property, tired but satisfied.
 Time to shower and cook in our cosy chalet.

 Colle d'Agnello / Col d'Agnel; Steven Kruijswijk's Nightmare